François Achille Bazaine

-François Achille Bazaine (13 February 1811 – 23 September 1888) was an officer of the French army.
-Rising from the ranks, during four decades of distinguished service (including 35 years on campaign) under Louis-Philippe and then Napoleon III, he held every rank in the army from fusilier to Marshal of France, the latter in 1863.
+François Achille Bazaine (/fr/; 13 February 1811 – 23 September 1888) was an officer of the French army.
+Bazaine rose through the ranks over four decades of distinguished service (including 35 years on campaign) under Louis Philippe and then Napoleon III, having held every rank in the army from fusilier to Marshal of France, the latter in 1863.
+Under the Second Empire, he was made a senator.

 Early life

-François Achille Bazaine was born at Versailles, on 13 February 1811, from an affair prior to his father's marriage, with Marie-Madeleine Josèphe dit Mélanie Vasseur.
-His father was General Pierre-Dominique Bazaine, a polytechnic (promotion X1803), meritorious engineer of Napoleon I, and director of the Institute of Communications Channels of the Russian Empire.
-His elder brother Pierre-Dominique Bazaine was a renowned engineer.
+Bazaine came from a family established in Scy-Chazelles, near Metz.
+His grandfather was a winemaker who, after the revolution, moved to Paris and eventually became known as a mathematician.
+Bazaine’s father, Dominique was an engineer; after graduation from the École polytechnique, he moved to Russia to establish the Institute of Engineers for Roads and Communications.
+He became a Russian lieutenant general, and was imprisoned in Siberia during the campaigns of Napoleon I. After the fall of the empire, he regained his rank and returned to France in 1835.

-Achille Bazaine conducted studies at the Institute of Bader (or Barbet), then the college of Saint-Louis.
+Beginning in 1807 Dominique Bazaine had been in a relationship with Marie-Madeleine Vasseur, known as 'Melanie', a Versailles haberdasher.
+While Dominique hid the relationship from his family, the couple had three illegitimate children: Pierre-Dominique Bazaine, who became a renowned engineer, and Mélanie Bazaine, who went on to marry the engineer Émile Clapeyron.

-French Foreign Legion & Algeria
+François Achille Bazaine, the youngest child, was born at Versailles on 13 February 1811.
+He studied at the Lycée Saint-Louis but was unsuccessful at gaining admission to the École polytechnique.
+In 1831, he enlisted as a private on 28 March 1831 at the 37th Infantry Division at Auxonne, and was promoted to Caporal (Corporal) on 8 July 1831.
+He was promoted to Corporal Fourrier on 13 January 1832 and, in July 1832, to Sergent (Sergeant) Fourrier (fourrier: a non-commissioned officer in charge of preceding the troops).

-While not passing the academic entry test of the French Polytechnic School in 1830, he enlisted as a simple soldier (private) on 28 March 1831 at the 37th Infantry Division (37^{e} division d'infanterie), and was promoted to Caporal (Corporal) on 8 July 1831.
-He was subsequently passed to Corporal Fourrier on 13 January 1832 and Sergent (Sergeant) Fourrier (fourrier: non-commissioned officer responsible for stewardship) in July.
+French Foreign Legion and Algeria

-He arrived to the French Foreign Legion in August.
+Bazaine entered the French Foreign Legion in August 1832.
 He was designated as Sergent-Major, on 4 November, he attained the Epaulette on 2 November 1833.
-On 22 July 1835, he was wounded in the battle of Macta of fires to the wrist, and was promoted to the rank of Lieutenant and received a knight in france's Legion of Honour.
+On 22 July 1835, he was wounded in the battle of Macta against Abd al-Qadir.
+He was promoted to Lieutenant and made a knight of France's Legion of Honour.

 With the Legion, he was ceded by Louis Philippe I to Queen Christine to combat the Carlists.
-Named immediately Spanish Captain at Foreign Title, he commanded a company of voltigeurs then was attached to the general staff headquarters of colonel Conrad.
-He was cited at the combats of Ponts in 1835, Lamanère in 1836, Huesca in 1837 and the battle of Barbastro in 1837, where he dragged out the body of general Conrad from the hands of the enemy, despite a bullet wound to the right leg.
-He was then attached to colonel Cariès de Senilhes, commissioner of the French government to the Army of Spain.
+Named Spanish Captain, he commanded a company of voltigeurs and was then attached to the general staff headquarters of Colonel Conrad.
+He was cited at the battles of Ponts (1835), Lamanère (1836), Huesca (1837) and Barbastro (1837) where, despite being wounded in the leg, he dragged the wounded Colonel Conrad to safety.
+He was then attached to Colonel Cariès de Senilhes, commissioner of the French government to the Army of Spain.